Sunday, March 21, 2021

 The Narcissus IS the "Elegant Ride" featured in Jean Flahive's award-winning young adult historical fiction novel, Teddy Roosevelt, Millie, and the Elegant Ride.

-Click Here to go to the link for watching the recorded Zoom Presentation of the PLI
+Click Here to go to the link to watch the recorded Zoom Presentation of the PLI

 The Zoom presentation was recorded.
 Within a few hours after the presentation concluded, the link to the Zoom presentation was released.
 I received an email during the evening a few nights later from Tom Blake.
 Tom is the curator for the New Gloucester Historical Society.
 Tom and his wife, Shelley, and many in the extended Blake family and others at the Historical Society have been very supportive of the Narcissus project for many years.
 Tom's email spoke to him and Shelley having received the link to the Zoom presentation.
 Tom mentioned that the two of them enjoyed watching the presentation while enjoying one of their favorite local adult refreshments.
 Tom attached a photo of a can of the adult refreshment.
 The image was of a can of Inter-Urban Hard Cider by Norumbega Cidery in New Gloucester, Maine.